Learning-Python-Team/word-game-tool/README.md

   - alexanderklarge

 #### Looking for a task?
 Check out the Projects tab and the currently open project.
 You will find some 'To Do' tasks there.
 Feel free to pick one up and have a go.
 Just move it to 'In Progress' so we know someone is looking at it.
+*Please consult the wiki on [How to Contribute](https://github.com/Learning-Python-Team/word-game-tool/wiki/How-this-Project-Works#simplest-way-to-contribute) before starting.*

 # Current Phase
 ### Phase 1: Score Finder